laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 **Please do not copy and rebrand my project.
 You are free to use it with my labels.**

 ## Required Components
-- **3x 18650 Li-ion Batteries:** I used 2900mAh INR18650 cells.
+- **3x 1x18650 Li-ion Batteries:** I used 2900mAh INR18650 cells.
+There must be three 1x18650 battery holders.
 - **3S 1A Multi Cell Charger Board (DDTCCRUB):** I used 1A and 2A versions.
 3A might be a problem due to heating.
 - **1x 3S 20A BMS Board**
 - **1x LM386 Audio Amplifier Breakout Board:** You have to desolder the pins.
 - **1x 5x20mm 3A Fuse:** For further protection.
 - **1x 5x20mm Fuse Holder:** Compatible with most 2 pin 5x20mm fuse holders.
+It must have 22.86mm (0.9in) or 15.24mm (0.6in) pin pitch.
 - **2x 1K 1/4W THT or 0805 SMD Resistors:** Solder as you like SMD or THT.
 - **8 Ohm Speaker:** Necessary for audio output.
 Use the screw terminals on the audio amplifier board.
+Small laptop speakers should work.
 - **1x 2x3, 1x 2x2, 1x 1x5 2.54mm Female and Male Pin Headers:** To mount the PCB directly on the main board.

 ### Used Modules